Choijh03/RefrigeatorDigger_Application_Flutter/README.md

 # RefrigeatorDigger_Application_Flutter

-This is first version of Refrigeraotr Digger Android Application built on Flutter 3.7 during Spring 2023 (Feburary ~ March) -Dart
+This is first version of Refrigerator Digger Android Application built on Flutter 3.7 during Spring 2023 (February ~ March) -Dart

 ------------------------------------------------------------------------------------------------------------